The Sheriff’s Department’s Inmate Services Division seeks to

 maintain parental relationships with their children.

-- United Through Reading - A workshop is held to discuss the
+- Reading Legacies - A workshop is held to discuss the

 benefits of reading aloud with children.
 Inmates are then